It is important that you read this declaration carefully so that you are happy you understand its content.

 - If you are an international applicant, we may share personal information with UK Visas and Immigration (UKVI) in connection with verification procedures for your entry into the United Kingdom for study purposes.

 - Where available, we will also share performance information about your UK school or college with the universities and colleges to which you apply; they may use this information when they consider your application.

 Reporting to organisations with responsibilities for higher education

 Personal information may be provided to organisations that have either statutory or regulatory responsibilities for ensuring the effective operation of the higher education sector or monitoring the effectiveness of government policies for higher education.
 We will only supply personal information that identifies you for these purposes if the provision of statistical analysis is not suitable, the disclosure will not have a direct impact on your application and the uses of personal information provided are agreed under contractual terms.

 Providing and enabling analysis and research about the higher education sector

-We share personal information with the University of Essex for use through the secure Administrative Data Research Network (ADRN) to enable research about higher education where there is potential public benefit.
+- We share personal information with the Office for National Statistics for use through the Secure Research Service to enable research about higher education where there is potential public benefit.
 Data is only available to accredited researchers for non-commercial purposes and information which could identify individuals is removed.
-Further information explaining how the ADRN protects personal information can be found here.

 Other uses of personal information